Faces of the homeless, previously homeless and those still struggling

 L: What are some of your daily struggles being homeless?

-L: What 3 words would you use to describe being homeless?
+L: What three words would you use to describe being homeless?

-L: What do you think is the leading cause of homelessness?
+L: What do you think is the leading causes of homelessness?

 L: Do most people show you kindness or treat you rudely?